PaddlePaddle/docs/docs/api_guides/low_level/parameter_en.rst

 .. note::
   The paddle.fluid.* APIs are deprecated.
 Please use the latest Paddle API versions instead.

 Model parameters are weights and biases in a model.
-In Paddle, they are represented as `paddle.Tensor` types.
+In Paddle, they are instances of `paddle.framework.Parameter` class which is inherited from `paddle.framework.Variable`.
 These parameters are learnable variables that have gradients and can be optimized.

 You can configure properties related to model parameters using :ref:`cn_api_paddle_ParamAttr`.
 The configurable options include: